astine/clojure-options/README.md

 field   |  usage
 --------|------
 tag     | (ie a type hint eg: ^String) If not blank, specifies that the corresponing option takes a parameter.
 The tag value specifies the type.
-Currently, `String`, `long`, and 'double` are supported.
+Currently, `String`, `long`, and `double` are supported.
 A default parser exists for each of these types.
 If left blank, The option is a boolean option and will either be set to `true` or `nil` depending on if it is present in the tokens list. doc     | A documentation string for use in usage printouts, default | The default value for this option, when it's not present in the token list.
 This `default` defaults to `nil`. parser  | A function that will be used to parse cli options.
 Usually defaults to `identity` or is picked based on the value of `tag`